Interview: Ken Segall - The Man Who Put The 'i' In 'iMac'

 Q: Would you say simplicity is more important now than ever, because of coronavirus?

 “I’ve always thought that the concept of simplicity is important before coronavirus, and I continue to think that after.
-To me, it is one of those universal things that applies to all people at all times, because its built into every human being that we prefer a simpler experience to a more complicated one.
+To me, it is one of those universal things that apply to all people at all times, because it's built into every human being that we prefer a simpler experience to a more complicated one.

 Q: How can brands stand out in such a competitive market?